OfficeDev/office-js-docs-pr.pt-br/docs/outlook/testing-and-tips.md

 ## <a name="create-a-manifest-file-for-the-add-in"></a>Criar um arquivo de manifesto para o suplemento

-Cada suplemento é descrito por um manifesto XML, um documento que fornece ao servidor informações sobre o suplemento, fornece informações descritivas sobre o suplemento para o usuário e identifica o local do arquivo HTML da interface do usuário do suplemento.
-Você pode armazenar o manifesto em uma pasta ou servidor local, desde que o local seja acessível pelo servidor Exchange da caixa de correio com a qual você está testando.
-Vamos supor que você armazene seu manifesto em uma pasta local.
-Para informações sobre como criar um arquivo de manifesto, veja [Manifestos de suplementos do Outlook](manifests.md).
+Cada suplemento é descrito por um manifesto, um documento que fornece ao servidor informações sobre o suplemento, fornece informações descritivas sobre o suplemento para o usuário e identifica o local do arquivo HTML da interface do usuário do suplemento.
+Você pode armazenar o manifesto em uma pasta ou servidor local, desde que o local possa ser acessado pelo servidor Exchange da caixa de correio que você está testando.
+Vamos pressupor que você armazena seu manifesto em uma pasta local.
+Para obter informações sobre como criar um arquivo de manifesto, confira [Manifestos de suplementos do Outlook](manifests.md).

 ## <a name="deploy-an-add-in-to-a-web-server"></a>Implantar um suplemento em um servidor Web

-Você pode usar HTML e JavaScript para criar o suplemento.
-Os arquivos de origem resultantes são armazenados em um servidor Web que pode ser acessado pelo servidor Exchange que hospeda o suplemento.
-Depois de implantar inicialmente os arquivos de origem para o suplemento, você pode atualizar a interface do usuário e o comportamento dele substituindo os arquivos HTML ou JavaScript armazenados no servidor Web por uma nova versão do arquivo HTML.
+You can use HTML and JavaScript to create the add-in.
+The resulting source files are stored on a web server that can be accessed by the Exchange server that hosts the add-in.
+After initially deploying the source files for the add-in, you can update the add-in UI and behavior by replacing the HTML files or JavaScript files stored on the web server with a new version of the HTML file.

 ## <a name="install-the-add-in"></a>Instalar o suplemento